 Explore one of Singapore’s parks

 We’re spoilt for choice in Singapore for beautiful walks and hikes – and yes, they can be challenging too!
 Take the Southern Ridges trail that weaves through the treetops of Mount Faber all the way to Labrador Nature Reserve.
 Or MacRitchie Reservoir, which, aside from being a great place for a jog, has five scenic hiking trails through the forest, ranging from 3km to 11km.
 (Take note, the TreeTop Walk at MacRitchie is currently closed for upgrading.)
-Then there’s the Botanic Gardens (pictured), a national treasure and top picnic spot, as mentioned in our handy picnic round-up!
+Then there’s the Botanic Gardens (pictured), a must-see place to visit, a national treasure and top picnic spot, as mentioned in our handy picnic round-up!

 If you fancy something a little wilder, try the Sungei Buloh Wetlands.
 Get acquainted here with Singapore’s unique wildlife or visit the recently opened extension that boasts a coastal boardwalk and a mid-canopy walk.